JuanCrakYT/RtG-Format/tools/README.md

 ### `RtG Image/`

-Desktop utility for creating pixel-art images and converting them to RtG image data.
+Desktop utility for creating pixel-art images and converting them to RtG Format data.
+Its complete directory tree is documented in [`dedicated-structure/RtG Image.tree`](dedicated-structure/RtG-Image.tree) because the directory contains more than 10 entries.

+### `RtG-AI/`

+Desktop utility for creating JSON data.
-Its complete directory tree is documented in [`dedicated-structure/RtG-Image.tree`](dedicated-structure/RtG-Image.tree) because the directory contains more than 10 entries.
+Its complete directory tree is documented in [`dedicated-structure/RtG-AI.tree`](dedicated-structure/RtG-AI.tree) because the directory contains more than 10 entries.

 ### `agent/`